Do You Need To Hire A Lawyer After An Auto Accident?

 Many people attempt to handle their own case because they think they can make more money if they don’t have to pay attorney fees out of a settlement.
 In reality, the reverse is true.
 An attorney cannot only guide you through the process so you don’t have to worry about your case, but can also enhance the value of you claim in many ways.
 What follows is a summary of just a few of the ways an attorney can enhance the outcome of your claim.

-YOU NEED TO QUIT WORRYING ABOUT THE ADJUSTER AND CONCENTRATE ON GETTING BETTER: Retaining an experienced personal injury attorney within two weeks of your case can take a load of stress off your back, can give you the confidence of knowing that you now have a plan for how to get over your injuries faster, and a plan to maximize the value of your claim so you can get just and fair compensation.
+YOU NEED TO QUIT WORRYING ABOUT THE ADJUSTER AND CONCENTRATE ON GETTING BETTER: Retaining an experienced personal injury attorney within two weeks of your case can take a load of stress off your back, can give you the confidence of knowing that you now have a plan for how to get over your injuries faster, and a plan to get you the value of your claim so you can get just and fair compensation.
 The attorney can also explain how and why you are feeling the pains you are feeling, what the doctor will probably do for you, what kinds of diagnostic tests you may be looking at, and how long your recovery might take.
 This is based on the attorney’s vast experience in helping people just like you.
 It is not unusual to have a client tell me after the initial interview how much better they feel and how much stress I have taken off of them.
 From that moment on, they know they can leave the claim-handling to me while they concentrate on recovering from their injuries.

 THE ADJUSTER WILL NOT TREAT YOU FAIRLY: First, you are sadly mistaken if you think the adjuster will deal fairly with you.
 Bodily injury adjusters are notorious for taking advantage of injury victims.
 Most of them will NOT EVEN RETURN YOUR CALLS.
 This is not only rude and unprofessional, but it is frustrating and defeating.
 Understand that this is a tactic they use to discourage you from going forward with a claim and make you think twice about filing a claim to begin with.
 After all, what are you getting into if just trying to get the adjuster on the phone takes up a huge amount of your time and gives you a huge headache?
 This tactic is also designed to stall you and keep you from going forward with actions you need to take in order to preserve a good claim.
 For example, their failing to communicate with you could lull you into spending your time chasing the adjuster instead of spending your time going to the doctor or to therapy.
 It could delay you in even seeking treatment.
 These are mistakes in handling your claim that the adjuster is deliberately trying to steer you into.
 If you think the adjuster is going to give you medical advice or even facilitate your treatment or pay for you to go to a doctor, you are sadly mistaken.
 This is NOT the adjuster’s job.
 Finally, by stalling you toward the end of your claim period, the adjuster can lull you into missing the statute of limitations.
 This will result in you waiving your claim forever.